Massive rescue effort led to pulling workers from debris of Pennsylvania steel plant explosion

-CLAIRTON, Pa. — (AP) — Moments after an explosion erupted at a U.S. Steel plant in Pennsylvania, company firefighters, local responders and employees raced in to rescue people from the smoldering wreckage.
-But word spread that some were trapped in the sprawling facility, and the walls were too unstable to safely bring them out.
+CLAIRTON, Pa. — (AP) — Moments after an explosion erupted at a U.S. Steel plant outside Pittsburgh, company firefighters, local responders and employees raced in to rescue people from the smoldering wreckage.

+They were able to free one injured worker who was whisked to a hospital.
+But one more was still missing, and the area was too unstable to continue working, according to Matthew Brown, chief of Allegheny County Emergency Services.

 Monday's explosion, which was powerful enough to shake nearby homes, killed two workers and injured more than 10 others.
 Five people ranging in age from 27 to 74 remained hospitalized Tuesday including the rescued worker, who was in critical but stable condition, according to the Allegheny County Police Department.
 Three were at UPMC Mercy, the region's only level-one trauma and burn center.